 - Release Date: March 20, 2007

-Another Road refines the core of Shin Budokai into a streamlined, high-octane fighter that nails the tone and pacing of Dragon Ball Z. Fights are fast, fluid, and kinetic, with teleport counters, beam clashes, and super transformations happening in rapid-fire succession.
+Built from the groundwork of the Budokai series, Another Road refines the core of Shin Budokai into a streamlined, high-octane fighter that nails the tone and pacing of Dragon Ball Z. Fights are fast, fluid, and kinetic, with teleport counters, beam clashes, and super transformations happening in rapid-fire succession.
+What sets Another Road apart is its story mode, an alternate timeline that puts Trunks at the center of a new adventure.
+Instead of just recycling sagas from the anime, it dares to spin an original tale, giving longtime fans something fresh while still grounding the fights in familiar DBZ spectacle.

-Why It’s Worth Playing: It perfectly captures the look, feel, and speed of the anime.
+Why It’s Worth Playing: By combining a strong roster with an original narrative twist, Another Road doesn’t just feel like a handheld spin-off; it feels like a genuine part of the franchise’s fighting legacy.
 The alternate timeline story mode gives longtime fans something new to chew on, while the responsive controls and sharp presentation make this one of the smoothest DBZ experiences on any portable system.

 Dragon Ball Z: Tenkaichi Tag Team